liamblake/sde-linearisation-bounds/README.md

 - `models.jl`: Definition of the model interface and the 2D Rossby wave example.

 - `solve_sde.jl`: Generation of all realisation data by directly solving the original SDE and the limiting SDE jointly.

+- `tests.jl`: A collections of tests using known results.